Employee Scheduling: The Complete Guide for Small Teams

 Best for: Teams with lots of part-timers, students, or people with second jobs.
 Common in restaurants, retail, and bars.

-Pros: Employees are happier.
+Why they work: Employees are happier.
 Better retention.
-Fills shifts with people who actually want to be there.
+You fill shifts with people who actually want to be there, which means fewer no-shows.

-Cons: More scheduling work for you.
+The catch: More scheduling work for you.
 Requires a system for collecting availability.
-Can feel chaotic without the right process.
+Can feel chaotic if you don't set clear boundaries (minimum hours, maximum requests off per week, submission deadlines).

 Read the full breakdown: How to Offer Flexible Scheduling Without Losing Coverage